List of technology in the Dune universe: Axlotl tank

-Axlotl tanks are a fictional technology in the Dune universe created by Frank Herbert.
+Axlotl tanks are a fictional biological technology in the Dune universe created by Frank Herbert.
 Axlotl technology is also mentioned in Herbert's novels Destination: Void and The Jesus Incident but not elaborated upon.

 A trade secret of the Tleilaxu, an axlotl tank is a "device for reproducing a living human being from the cells of a cadaver", a type of clone called a ghola.
-Axlotl tanks are semi-artificial uteri created by transforming women into biological factories.
+Axlotl tanks are eventually revealed to be semi-artificial uteri created by transforming women into biological factories.
 Later in the series, the Tleilaxu scientists also use the axlotl tanks to replicate the spice melange, previously only available on the desert planet Arrakis where it is created naturally as part of the life cycle of giant sandworms.

 The original series

-The tanks are briefly mentioned in Dune: Messiah (1969) as the source of the Duncan Idaho ghola.
+The tanks are briefly mentioned in Dune Messiah (1969) as the source of the Duncan Idaho ghola.
 Their nature is a well-guarded Tleilaxu secret.
 During his 3500-year reign which ends in God Emperor of Dune (1981), Leto II purchases countless Idaho gholas produced for him in the tanks.

 Within the 1500 years between the events of God Emperor of Dune and Heretics of Dune (1984), the Tleilaxu discover an artificial method of producing the spice melange in their axlotl tanks as well.
 Some melange users, like the Bene Gesserit, prefer the natural melange of Arrakis to the Tleilaxu substitute, claiming increased potency.

 In Heretics of Dune, Miles Teg recalls how his Bene Gesserit mother Lady Janet had said that "No one outside of [the Tleilaxu] planets has ever reported seeing a Tleilaxu female."
 Wondering whether the Tleilaxu breed or simply rely on the tanks to reproduce, Miles had asked, "Do they exist or is it just the tanks?"
 Janet confirmed that females do indeed exist.
 Later in Heretics, Teg's own daughter, Reverend Mother Darwi Odrade, theorizes that the axlotl tanks may be, in fact, "surrogate mothers"—Tleilaxu females somehow transformed.
 Soon, the current Duncan ghola recalls his repeated "births" from the tanks:

 In Chapterhouse: Dune (1985), the last remaining Tleilaxu Master Scytale is coerced into revealing the means of creating the tanks to the Bene Gesserit Sisterhood.